learn-co-curriculum/node-modules-patterns/README.md

 1. `module.exports=function() {...}`: Exporting a function
 1. `exports.method = function() {...}` same as `module.exports.method = function() {...}`
 1. `exports.object = {...}` same as `module.exports.object = {...}`

-2 and 3 can also be use for classes (factory function or functional inheritance pattern).
-We won't discuss classes in great detail since it's more of general JavaScript topic and not exclusive to Node.

-Right now let's cover the difference between assigning an object and a method.

 ## Resources